Dispersion

 In the field of optics, dispersion is shorthand for chromatic dispersion which refers to the way that light, under certain conditions, separates into its component wavelengths, enabling the colours corresponding with each wavelength to become visible to a human observer.

-• Dispersion is the result of the relationship between refractive index and wavelength.
+• Chromatic dispersion is the result of the relationship between wavelength and refractive index.

-• In the case of white light, the separate wavelengths span out with red at one end and violet at the other.
+• When light undergoes refraction each wavelength changes direction by a different amount.
+In the case of white light, the separate wavelengths fan out into distinct bands of colour with red on one side and violet on the other.

-• Colour is not a property of electromagnetic radiation, but a feature of visual perception experienced by an observer.
+• Remember that wavelength is a property of electromagnetic radiation, whilst colour is a feature of visual perception.